WHAT’S SO SKETCHY?

 Mike (follow on Twitter @wongdiagnosis)

-Mike is also a resident and was the one who thought of the name “Sketchy Medicine.”
+Mike is also an anesthesiology resident and was the one who thought of the name “Sketchy Medicine.”
 He has a passion for medical education as is demonstrated in his more thoroughly researched doodles.
 Mike also likes statistics and kittens.